 When searching for new business, the last thing you want is to lose out to a competitor or find yourself working with a client who can’t afford your services.
-Follow these steps to properly qualify new clients and sell your consulting services.
+Follow these seven tips to properly qualify new clients and sell your consulting services.

 To some, being a salesperson comes naturally.
 To others, it may be a bit overwhelming at first.
 Ensuring you’re landing the jobs you want, figuring out which consulting strategies you can employ to improve your sales, and landing new work faster and more frequently can sound like considerable tasks.
 Keep the process simple and start with qualifying.
 Qualifying is one of the first steps to consulting success, and will save you hassle and headache—especially when dealing with new clients.

 Qualifying is determining a conditional understanding of the potential client and their needs to increase the probability of closing the sale.